Firing statistics of inhibitory neuron with delayed feedback. I. Output ISI probability density: Introduction

 \section{Introduction}

 A realistic neuronal network is normally characterized with a complicated system of excitatory and inhibitory interconnections between individual neurons the network is composed of.
 Statistics of spiking activity of individual neurons can be measured experimentally \cite{Nawrot2007,Segundo1963,Softky}.
-It would be interesting to understand how the details of network's construction might influence statistics of neuronal activity, when the network is driven with some stimulation, or allowed to reverberate freely.
+It would be interesting to understand how the details of network's construction might influence statistics of neuronal activity, when the network is driven with some stimulation, or allowed reverberating freely.
 Exact theoretical analysis of this question in a developed network represents fair mathematical difficulties.
+At the same time, numerous studies suggest that feedback and delays in the intercomponent communication can be essential factors in determining activity of a composed system, see, e.g. \cite{Kostur,Adeli,Zhang}.

-At the same time, in a real neural network, constructing elements can be found, which allow exact mathematical treatment.
+In a real neural network, constructing elements can be found, which allow exact mathematical treatment.
 The results of such a treatment can shed light on the nature of transformations the neuronal activity might undergo while spreading within a real neural network.
-One example is an excitatory neuron which sends its output impulses onto its own dendritic tree.
+One example is an excitatory neuron which sends its output impulses onto its own dendritic tree --- the neuron with excitatory feedback.
 This type of constructive element has been found in the olfactory bulb \cite{Aron,Nicoll}.
 Theoretical study of this construction fed with Poisson stream revealed interesting peculiarities in its output activity statistics \cite{BNDF}.
-Another natural variant of this construction is an inhibitory neuron with feedback.
+Another natural variant of this construction is a neuron with inhibitory feedback.
 It seems that selfinhibition happens more frequently in the brain, than selfexcitation.
 Selfinhibition can be slow, due to potassium channels opening \cite{Bacci2004}, or fast, due to chlorine channels \cite{Bacci,Sakmann}.
 It also can be direct (through autapses) \cite{Bacci,Nicoll,Smith}, or acting through a single intermediate neuron \cite{Sakmann}.
-Also, it can be evoked not only by means of spike delivered to corresponding synaptic connection, but also through extended diffusion of some usual \cite{Smith}, or unusual \cite{Bacci2004} mediator.
+Also, it can be evoked not only by means of a spike delivered to corresponding synaptic connection, but also through extended diffusion of some usual \cite{Smith}, or unusual \cite{Bacci2004} mediator.